 Vellore logs 15 fresh cases of COVID-19

-There were 15 new COVID-19 infections logged in Vellore district on Thursday, and the total number of cases stood at 57,518.
-With a total of 56,274 persons being discharged, the district currently has 81 active cases.
+There were 15 new COVID-19 infections in Vellore district, and the total number of cases stood at 57,543 on Saturday.
+With a total of 56,301 persons being discharged, the district had 79 active cases.

-Ranipet reported 32 fresh infections, taking the total number of cases in the district to 54,385.
-Seven fresh cases were reported in Tirupattur, and the total number of cases in the district is 35,793.
+Ranipet reported 39 fresh infections, taking the total number of cases in the district to 54,460.
+One fresh case was reported in Tirupattur, and the total number of cases in the district stood at 35,799.

-In Tiruvannamalai, 24 fresh cases have been reported, pushing the total to 67,104.
-Out of this, 66,231 have been discharged, and the number of active cases stood at 188.
+In Tiruvannamalai, 32 fresh cases were reported, pushing the total number of cases to 67,163.
+Out of this, 66,260 have been discharged, and the number of active cases stood at 218.

 - Comments will be moderated by The Hindu editorial team.